Bandwidth/bandwidth.github.io/voice/methods/recordings/deleteCallsCallIdRecordingsRecordingId.md

 {% method %}

 ## Delete Recording

-Delete both the metadata and the media of the specified recording.
+Delete the metadata, the media and the transcription of the specified recording.

 ### Request URL